maciejczechowski/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview
-This repository the code needed for the Localization project course in Udacity's Self-Driving Car Nanodegree.
+This repository contains the code for the Localization project course in Udacity's Self-Driving Car Nanodegree.

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.